Bindhhuu/Leetcode/README.md

 📌 **What you'll find here:**
 - 🔹 Solutions to important LeetCode questions
-- 🔹 Optimized Python code with explanations
+- 🔹 Optimized Python code
 - 🔹 A variety of DSA topics covered

 Stay tuned for more updates, and feel free to explore! 🚀